Owner | Psychologist & Board Approved and Play Therapy Supervisor, Psy.D., RPT-S

 Therapist & Board Approved and Play Therapy Supervisor, PhD, LPC/S, RPT-S

 Dr. Veronica (Vero) Cloonan (she/her/Ella) is a Licensed Professional Counselor, Registered Play Therapist - Supervisor, Counselor Educator and supervisor.
-Play therapy is her number one treatment modality to work with children and adolescents.
+Play therapy and Theraplay are her primary approaches for working with children, adolescents, and families.
 Dr. Cloonan has extensive experience working with trauma, international and domestic adoptees, and BIPOC individuals.
-Dr. Cloonan also works with adults and families and provides professional supervision, consultation services, and training opportunities.
+Dr. Cloonan also works with adults and provides professional supervision, consultation, and training opportunities.

 Therapist & Board Approved Supervisor, M.S., LCPC